-Coronial delay in release of a body is a situation that may arise.
+A coroner is a judicial official who investigates the cause of death of a person.
+This investigation (inquest) may cause delay in release of a body.
 Coroners have legal obligations to carry out their duties properly, and to ensure that they know the cause of death of a deceased.
-Sometimes there may be delays, as there is more than one coroner and some coroners specialise in certain causes of death.
+Sometimes there may be delays.
 If the death is from causes that one particular coroner specialises in, there may be a delay in securing their service as they may not have been scheduled for duty.
 For this reason it is important to check with the coroner’s office before proceeding with setting a funeral date or burial date, as the body may not have been released.
 Only when you are certain of the date of release of the body should funeral and burial arrangements be made.

 Obtaining a Death Certificate